 tr?id=&ev=PageView&noscript=

-Two years in, the Inflation Reduction Act is lowering healthcare costs and creating a clean energy jobs boom in Nevada
+Two years in, the Inflation Reduction Act is lowering health care costs and creating a clean energy jobs boom in Nevada

 By Isabel Soisson